-ICRC Deputy Regional Director for Africa, Patrick Youssef (far left) briefed the AU Peace and Security Council on the humanitarian situation in the Sahel region.
-CC BY-NC-ND / ICRC
+ICRC deputy regional director for Africa, Patrick Youssef (far left) briefed the AU Peace and Security Council on the humanitarian situation in the Sahel region.
+ICRC

 The International Committee of the Red Cross (ICRC) briefed the African Union (AU) Peace and Security Council (PSC) on the humanitarian situation in the Sahel region, with particular focus on Mali and Niger and the ICRC activities in the region aimed at addressing the situation, on 5 October 2017.